lnishan/Curriculum-Vitae/README.md

 - [massif-cherrypick (C++, 2016)](https://github.com/lnishan/massif-cherrypick)
   - `C++`, `Memory Profiling`
   - A Valgrind extension to analyze partial memory consumptions.
-Given a massif.out file as input, generates a new one with only stats of matched functions.
+Takes in a massif.out file, and forges a new one containing only stats of the functions that match the specified pattern..

 - [ChiChew (Python, 2016)](https://github.com/lnishan/ChiChew)
   - `Python`, `Web Scraping`, `Packet Inspection`